klarna-incubator/mleko/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _ML-Ekosystem_ is free and open source software.
+Distributed under the terms of the [MIT license][license], `mleko`is free and open source software.

 ## Issues